4n0nym0us/4n4lDetector/README.md

         <br>
 ![aEhI](https://user-images.githubusercontent.com/76454196/165567354-124a64e9-d6b7-445c-9fb7-d2855490b2ef.png)
 <br>

+<h2>It is recommended to delete the contents of the old 4n4lDetector directory to include the new version files.</h2>

+<h3>v2.5</h3>
+     [+] Greater effectiveness and detection of new syntaxes in the "Inlligent Strings" module and in the "Strings" functionality.<br>
+     [+] The analysis tab stores the statistical information in the form title of the current session.<br>
+     [+] A warning is included to detect strings that are too long for the search engine and the singular is assigned for a match.<br>
+     [+] The entire Detect It Easy “DIE” database was updated with the new rules as of December 5, 2023.<br>
+     [+] Added new rules to the "4n4l.rules" file.<br>
+     [+] The add file button has been removed from the main interface, now the graphical interface will only have the possibility of dragging files to analyze them.<br>
+     [+] Included a new option to parse the content of "LNK" shortcuts with or without their default extension.<br>
+     [+] Fixed a cosmetic bug affecting some high-resolution UltraWide displays.<br>
+     [+] Improved integration of the window resizing module for Windows 7, 10 and 11 operating systems.<br>
+     [+] Included a quick access button to the default "Show Options" view in case the window has been resized.<br>
+     [+] The "Show Options" button now changes to "Hide Options" based on the size of the main form and when the button is activated.<br>
+     [+] The app now opens options on every startup to keep them in view during use.<br>
+     [+] The analysis progress changes the color of the modules name, within the options section in real time as it progresses.<br>
+         &nbsp;&nbsp;&nbsp;-> Red indicates the module in which the tool is being analyzed.<br>
+         &nbsp;&nbsp;&nbsp;-> Yellow indicates the end of the analysis of that module.<br>
+         &nbsp;&nbsp;&nbsp;-> White indicates that the tool has not analyzed with that module.<br>
+     [+] Please don't touch the red button or Beelzebub will come, Thank you.<br>

 <h3>v2.4</h3>
    [+] Unlimited the number of characters shown in the String viewer, also affecting the Export and Import Table.<br>